0xSpaceShard/starknet-hardhat-plugin/README.md

 ```
 you can use it by calling `npx hardhat starknet-deploy --starknet-network myNetwork`.

-The Alpha testnet and mainnet are available by default, you don't need to define them in the config file; just pass them with `--starknet-network alpha` or `--starknet-network alphaMainnet`.
+The Alpha networks are available by default, you don't need to define them in the config file; just pass:
+- `--starknet-network alpha` or `--starknet-network goerli-alpha` for Alpha Testnet (on Goerli)
+- `--starknet-network alpha-mainnet` for Alpha Mainnet

 If you're passing constructor arguments, pass them space separated, but as a single string (due to limitations of the plugin system).
 ```